kathychen47/KathyBolg_Fluid/source/about/index.md

 date: 2024-2-22
 ---

-PHD Condidate in University of Canterbury.
+PhD Condidate at University of Canterbury.
 Good at Cooking.
 Love dogs and Cats.